kartoza/sawps/docs/src/administrator/manual/django-change-data.md

 ![Django Admin Form](./img/django-change-data-4.png)

-1. **Form fields**: Form where we can input values for our record.
+1. **Form fields**: Form where users can input values for their record.

 2. **Delete button**: Delete currently opened record.
-It will take you to confirmation page.
+It will take users to confirmation page.

     ![Confirmation](./img/django-change-data-1.png)